hashicorp/terraform-provider-random/docs/cdktf/typescript/resources/uuid.md

 # random_uuid (Resource)

-The resource `randomUuid` generates a random uuid string that is intended to be used as a unique identifier for other resources.
+The resource `random_uuid` generates a random uuid string that is intended to be used as a unique identifier for other resources.

 This resource uses [hashicorp/go-uuid](https://github.com/hashicorp/go-uuid) to generate a UUID-formatted string for use with services needing a unique string identifier.